rhinopotamus/rhinopotamus.github.io/_posts/2025-10-17-twitter-thread-about-cheating.md

 ---
 layout: post
-title:  "An old thread from Twitter about "cheating""
+title:  "An old thread from Twitter about \"cheating\""
 tags: math teaching
 ---